INFOM126-Automated-Software-Engineering/2048-groupe-07/template/GitHub_actions_template.md

 Example title: `[Proposal] Add the NAMEACTION action for ...`

 ## 🔗 2.
 Creating a new branch
-After validating the idea in discussions, create a new branch.
+After validating the idea in discussions by an administrator, create a new branch.

 Naming convention: `Depot_action_NOMACTION`
   - Example: `Depot_action_LinterPython`

-If you're using `git`, you need to use this command to create the :
+If you're using `git`, you need to use this command to create the branch:
 ```bash
 git checkout -b Depot_action_NOMACTION
 ```